SpamExperts (2 of 11) - How to configure MX records and local/remote mail routing in cPanel

 MX records require a Priority and a Destination.

 Priority - this number allows you to determine the order of preference for your MX Destinations.
 It only becomes relevant when you have more than a single MX record.
-The lowest Priority record should be the first port of call when another mail server tries to send email into your domain.
+The lowest Priority record should be the first port of call when another mail server tries to send an email to your domain.
 A better way to think of Priority is cost - the lowest cost option will always be chosen first.
 It doesn't really matter what numbers you use - it's the numerical order of them that is important - but it's most common to use increments of 5 or 10 to allow room for changes if necessary.

-Destination - must be an FQDN (Fully Qualified Domain Name) e.g. mx1.example.co.uk - not just a hostname e.g. mx1.
+Destination - must be an FQDN (Fully Qualified Domain Name) e.g. mx1.example.co.uk - not just a subdomain e.g. mx1.
 That is to say, it must be resolvable by the public DNS to an IP address.
 IP addresses are NOT allowed as MX destinations.

 Krystal Hosting's default MX records